 Check into state requirements/legalities concerning the raffle.
 Some states have become very picky.
-If a state is too picky sometimes playing "dumb" is the only answer.
+If a state is too picky, sometimes "playing dumb" is the only answer.

-Begin soliciting sponsors for the meeting bags if you haven't already done so, or coordinate with your fundraising chair.
+Begin soliciting sponsors for the meeting bags if you have not already done so, or coordinate with your fundraising chair.
 (Sponsor logos sometimes are printed on the back side of the bag.)

 Choose a color scheme if desired.
-You can coordinate colors for bags, abstract covers, programs, signage, trade show decorating, meeting logo/letterhead, etc.
+You can coordinate colors for bags, abstract covers, programs, signage, trade show decorating, meeting logo/letterhead, and so forth.